Finnair's next CEO must find partners to keep carrier aloft

 Vehvilainen announced his resignation at the end of January.
 The company has yet to announce his replacement.

-Stiff competition from discount carriers and high fuel prices have put pressure on airlines like Finnair as well as Nordic rival SAS, whose survival was in doubt until cost-cutting plans received union backing last year.
+Stiff competition from discount carriers and high fuel prices have put pressure on airlines like Finnair as well as Nordic rival SAS (SAS.ST), whose survival was in doubt until cost-cutting plans received union backing last year.

-It also handed over a third of its European routes to low-cost British airline Flybe.
+It also handed over a third of its European routes to low-cost British airline Flybe (FLYB.L).

 Analysts said more partnerships for the remaining short-haul routes would help it outsource jobs and focus on more profitable flights.
 Without deals enabling it to reduce its exposure to unprofitable routes, the company could slip back into the red, particularly as it buys new planes for long-haul flights.